laiyierjiangsu/PGAIBE_Source/Readme.md

 MS Windows Vista Problems
 -------------------------

 Someone wrote to me to mention they were having problems compiling the source under Vista.
-I dont use Vista so I couldn't help but they eventually solved the problem by changing the character set in program properties to “Not Set” and commenting out the lines
+I dont use Vista so I couldn't help but they eventually solved the problem by changing the character set in program properties to “Not Set?and commenting out the lines

 _DEBUG_ERROR("list iterators incompatible");
 _SCL_SECURE_TRAITS_INVALID_ARGUMENT;